Internationally Educated Social Work Professionals (IESW) Bridging Program

 The program team strongly recommends not working outside of school so that you can fully engage with the rigorous learning opportunities available to you, obtain good grades, and feel prepared for workplace.
-Please keep in mind that the certificate program requires you to be in class from 9:30 a.m.–4:30 p.m., twice per week, on Monday and Thursday from June until March.
-From April until early June, classes are held one day per week from 9:30 a.m.–4:30 p.m.
+Please keep in mind that the certificate program requires you to be in class from 9:30 a.m.–4:30 p.m., twice per week, on Tuesday and Friday from June until mid April.
+From mid April until early June, classes are held one day per week from 9:30 a.m.–4:30 p.m.
 In addition to class time, students participate in an unpaid work experience placement for 3–4 days per week.

 Why are the language requirements for the IESW program so rigorous?

 Social work professionals require well-developed verbal and written English language skills to be able to counsel clients, discuss sensitive personal matters, keep detailed case records, prepare written reports, and make professional presentations.
 This is why IESWs are screened and supported for English language proficiency.